 Students are turning to other forms of healthy stress relief too, including:

-• Guided relaxation techniques
+- guided relaxation techniques

-• Stay active.
 Exercise reduces stress and produces feel-good endorphins.
 Hit the university gym and get on the treadmill, lift some weights or attend a yoga class to get your blood flowing.

-• Eat right.
 Pizza and ramen aren’t food groups – and can leave you feeling bogged down.
 Try incorporating more fresh foods into your diet, including dark leafy greens, which can boost natural serotonin levels.
 Other stress-busting foods include turkey, salmon, yogurt, and blueberries.

-If you’re feeling anxious or sad all the time or stay holed up in your dorm room instead of going out with friends, or find it hard to get to class on time, it’s time to seek additional help.
+If you’re feeling anxious or sad all the time, stay holed up in your dorm room instead of going out with friends, or find it hard to get to class on time, it’s time to seek additional help.

 Continue toâ€¦Surviving the last few weeks of the Leaving Cert run in…